Rachel Sibande: Early life and education

-She attained a PhD in computer science from Rhodes University in 2020 as a Google Scholar.
+She studied for a PhD in computer science from Rhodes University which she achieved in 2020 as a Google Scholar.

 Career

-Rachel Sibande serves as Senior Director, Data for Development.
-She pioneered initiatives to advance digital skills among children, girls, youth, and women.
-She has previously served as Director for USA-based non-profit entities ACDI/VOCA, Agribusiness Systems International, and Palladium Group on socio-economic growth projects in East Africa.
+Sibande was a Senior Officer at the Gates Foundation.
+She previously served as Senior Director, Data for Development at the United Nations Foundation.
+She pioneered initiatives to advance digital skills among girls and women.
+She has served as Director for USA-based non-profit entities ACDI/VOCA, Agribusiness Systems International, and the Palladium Group on socio-economic growth projects in East Africa.